Harshitha-Panuganti/AtliQ-Sales-Finance-Analytics-using-Excel/README.md

-# Sales and Finance Analytics - AtliQ Technologies
+# Sales and Finance Analytics Using Excel - AtliQ Technologies

 📋 Project Overview